Why you need a will and how a lawyer can help you

 A will is a document that directs what happens to your assets after you die.
-There are technical requirements for the document to be recognised by the Supreme Court as a valid will.
+There are technical requirements for the document to be recognised as a valid will.

 Some assets may not be able to be dealt with by your will, such as assets you hold with other people, superannuation, interests in family companies or trusts.

-A solicitor can help you put in place a will and a plan to deal these other assets & interests.
+A solicitor can help you put in place a will and a plan to deal these other assets and interests.

 What happens if you don't have a valid will?

-Without a valid will, your assets may be distributed under the law in a way which might cause hardship, delay & expense to your family.
+Without a valid will, your assets may be distributed under the law in a way which might cause hardship, delay and expense to your family.
 For example:

 1. A married couple may have been separated for several years but not divorced.
 If one dies and there are no children, the surviving spouse receives all the estate.

 2. A child’s parents may have separated when the child was very young and the mother may have raised the child without any real financial help from the father.
 The child becomes an adult and does financially well but dies without a spouse or children.
 The father is entitled to an equal share of the estate with the mother

 despite having never helped to raise the child.

 3. A young man works hard and buys a home.
 He marries but overlooks transferring the home into joint names with his wife.
 They have a child.
 When he dies without a will, the house is worth $500,000.
 Under intestacy laws, the widow receives $100,000 and one half of the balance of the estate.
 The other half of the balance (assume $200,000) has to be paid to Public Trustee on behalf of the child.
 The widow may have to sell the house or borrow the money to buy out the child’s interest.